pact-foundation/pact_broker/lib/pact_broker/doc/views/webhooks.markdown

 ### Testing

-To test a webhook, navigate to the webhook in the HAL browser, then make a POST request to the "execute" relation.
+To test a webhook, navigate to the webhook in the HAL browser, then make a POST request to the "pb:execute" relation.
+The latest matching pact/verification will be used in the template, or a placeholder if none exists.
 The response or error will be shown in the window.

 ### Deleting